indu-11/indu-11/README.md

 👩🏻‍🎓 Studying Computer Science at the Lendi Institute Of Engineering Technology, A.P , INDIA.

-🌷 #learning in my digital Network.
+🌷 #Learning on my digital Network.

 💭 Currently learning about Programming Language And working on Projects.